mcore1976/smartmetering/README.md

 The device can be powerd from 3xAA bateries or combination of LiIon 3.7V rechargable battery and 4V Solar Cell so it can be put outdoor.

+You can see how this device works here : https://youtu.be/N060LW39fkQ

 ---------------------------------

 Part List :